 MS-DOS was the dominant computer operating system of the 1980s and early 1990s.
 It was the operating system most people loved to hate, yet it remained a bestseller.
 It formed the foundation of Microsoft’s market dominance of the 1990s and beyond.
 What were the advantages and disadvantages of MS-DOS?

 MS-DOS stood for Microsoft Disk Operating System.
 It also licensed it to IBM, who branded it PC DOS, for Personal Computer Disk Operating System.
-The differences between the two were relatively minor and they are more or less interchangeable.
+The differences between the two were relatively minor and they are more or less interchangeable, especially at versions 5.0 and lower.

 The joke about MS-DOS